Trees trained to a tall spindle system are commonly grown on M.9 rootstock, although new rootstocks are on the horizon.

 Geneva 969 (G.969) is a semidwarfing rootstock that is resistant to fire blight, crown rot, and woolly apple aphid with good cold hardiness.
 It is classified as having growth control similar to M.7 at about 45-55% of seedling.
 The rootstocks produce few root suckers or burr knots.
 Suggested for trial for growers desiring a freestanding tree.

 Pillnitzer Supporter 4 (Pi.80)

-Pillnitzer Supporter 4 (Pi.80), a cross between M.9 and M.4, has recently been introduced from Germany.
+Pillnitzer Supporter 4 (Pi.80), a cross between M.9 and M.4, was introduced from Germany.
 It is reported similar in size and in anchorage to M.26.
 Yield capacity is reported to be better than that of M.26.
 A planting with McIntosh as the cultivar was established at Rock Springs.
 Supporter 4 grew to about 15 percent larger than M.7 EMLA.
 Yield was nearly double that of McIntosh/M.7EMLA and 50 percent greater than McIntosh/M.26EMLA.